cyverse/gocommands/docs/commands/get.md

 # Download Data From iRODS

-The `get` command allows you to download data objects and collections from iRODS to your local system.
+The `get` command allows you to download data objects (files) and collections (directories) from iRODS to your local system.
 It is similar to the `cp` command in Unix but operates between iRODS and your local file system.

 ## Syntax
 ```sh